foo123/HAAR.js/Readme.md

 ###Usage Ideas
 * [SmileDetectJS](https://github.com/roironn/SmileDetectJS)
-* [ObjectDetect](https://github.com/mtschirs/js-objectdetect) (some ideas from HAAR.js are used with extra functionality like object tracking)
+* [ObjectDetect](https://github.com/mtschirs/js-objectdetect) (some common ideas with HAAR.js are used with extra functionality like object tracking)

 ###TODO
 * optimize detector for real-time usage on browsers (eg. reference-> https://github.com/liuliu/ccv) (parallel computation added)
 * keep up with the changes in openCV cascades xml format (will try)
+* add some real-performance tests (anyone interested??)